bright-raven/Pr_Blackjack/readme.md

 * [Attribution] (#attribution)

 ## General info
 !
+As of right now, the game should be playable in the console !
+!
 My sincerest apologies, I did my best to get this functional, but it appears I bit off more than I could chew in a week. !

 This is a simple single player web-based version of Blackjack, with a 3d twist.